florinpatrascu/bolt_sips/README.md

 - Michael Schaefermeyer (@mschae), for implementing the Bolt protocol in Elixir.

-`Bolt.Sips` is using a fork of the [Boltex](https://github.com/mschae/boltex) repository, for the low level communication with the Neo4j server.
+`Bolt.Sips` incorporates the Bolt protocol code originally created at [mschae/boltex](https://github.com/mschae/boltex, for the low level communication with the Neo4j server.

+### Contributors

+- Victor Hugo Borja (@vic)

 ### Contributing